 It responds to those trends affecting talent development, such as digital transformation, data analytics, information availability, and partnerships between talent development and business.
 It also anticipates a future workplace transformed by artificial intelligence and a workforce composed of part-time and contract workers.

-Watch our Recorded Webcast
+Watch our Recorded Webcasts

 Have a question?
 Check out the list of frequently asked questions, below.
 Don't see your question in the list?
-Send additional questions to [email protected]
+Send additional questions to [email protected].

 Why did ATD update its Competency Model?